davideluque/davideluque/README.md

 ### Hi there 👋

-Welcome to my professional space 😃
+Welcome to my space 😃

 - 🔭 I’m currently working at Abtion A/S as a Sotware Engineer specialized in Ruby on Rails.
 - 🌱 I’m currently learning Microservices with NodeJS and React.